Naghsh-e Jahan Stadium

-Naghsh-e-Jahan Stadium (ورزشگاه نقش جهان, Varzešgâh-è Naqš-è Jahân, meaning Image of the World Stadium), is a football stadium in Isfahan, Iran.
+Naghsh-e-Jahan Stadium (ورزشگاه نقش جهان, Varzešgâh-è Naqš-è Jahân, meaning Image of the World Stadium, named after Naqsh-e Jahan Square), is a football stadium in Isfahan, Iran.
 It has been the home stadium of Sepahan between its completion in 2003 and 2007, and again since its reopening in 2016.
 With a current seating capacity of 75,000 it is the second largest stadium in Iran.

 It has hosted four Hazfi Cup finals in 2004, 2006, 2007 and 2021.

 Attendance record

-The following table lists six matches with the most attendance at Naghsh-e-Jahan Stadium (More than 38,000 attendances).
+The following table lists twelve matches with the most attendance at Naghsh-e-Jahan Stadium (more than 35,000 attendances).

+Controversies

+On October 2, 2023, there was a controversy ahead of the scheduled match between Sepahan and Al-Ittihad in the AFC Champions League.
+The match was abandoned due to the visiting team's protest over the presence of a sculpture of Qasem Soleimani on the pitch.
+The result of the match was 3–0 to Al-Ittihad due to Sepahan's violation of the rules.

 Other facilities

 Naghsh-e-Jahan Arena

 Naghsh-e-Jahan Arena officially named 25 Aban Arena is an indoor sports arena in Isfahan.
 The stadium has a seating capacity of 6,000.
 It is mainly used for volleyball, futsal and wrestling.
 The arena hosted the 2015 AFC Futsal Club Championship and 2017 World Men's Greco-Roman Wrestling Clubs' Cup.